Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 Thank you, sir.

-I'm one of them minorities that uh I'm and I I guess I should be insulted with what he said, because uh, you know, Walmart, thank God for them.
+I'm one of them minorities that I guess I should be insulted with what he said because, you know, Walmart, thank God for them, you know, as far as cheap stuff goes, you know, they make those stuff available for everybody.

 You know, it's terrible.

-Okay, now we're run this memory.
+Okay, now run this money.

-You said you're gonna rely on Walmart.
+You said you're going to rely on Walmart.

 Oh, yeah.

-How so but what do you mean?
+But what do you mean?

-It didn't take for the DVDs or those CD players to be at the Walmart to be cheapened down.
+It didn't take for the DVDs or those CD players to be at Walmart to be cheapened down.

 Oh, I get it.